AngryJKirk/familybot/DOCUMENTATION.md

 --- | --- | ---
 `/me` | Command| -

-It counts all the stats about a user, such as the number of messages in the current chat or the number of commands which were given to the bot from the user.
+It counts all the stats about a user, such as the number of messages in the current chat, or the number of commands which were given to the bot from the user.

 ##### 1.4.1.2 Pidor executor